The Fifth Kingdom - Chapter 3a

 Eumycotan Fungi - The Mainstream

-obvious to those of us who work with them that these are just the tip of the iceberg.
-We
+those of us who work with them that these are just the tip of the iceberg.

 Earlier, I introduced the idea that the number, kind and arrangement of motility organelles (flagella) found in the chromistan and some eumycotan fungi are very basic, highly conserved features.
 As a corollary of this, the absence of motile cells from the life cycle of most eumycotan fungi must also be considered important.
 This seems to reflect a radical shift in evolutionary direction.
 It shows very clearly that most true fungi are basically terrestrial (landlubbers), and must have been so for a long time.
 Many more ecological niches and substrates are available on land than in the water, and the challenges of survival and dispersal are very different.

 Fungi are heterotrophic, which means that they depend on energy-rich carbon compounds manufactured by other organisms.
 But this doesn't seem to have been a serious disadvantage.
 Fungi have evolved enzymes that can digest some extremely tough substrates.
 Chitin (insect exoskeletons), keratin (skin, hair, horn, feathers), cellulose (most plant debris) and lignin (wood), nourish many fungi, though cellulose and lignin remain completely unavailable to almost all animals (except with the collaboration of microbial symbionts).
 Their unusual ability to exploit cellulose and lignin gives some saprobic fungi almost exclusive access to the massive quantities of plant debris produced every year, and may well make them the world's number one recyclers.
 Only man-made plastics are, perhaps unfortunately, immune to their attacks, which means that we, not the fungi, must take responsibility for recycling these substances.

 There are two major physical reasons for the

 incredible success the fungi enjoy.
 The first is the fungal spore,